Seeking the services of a real-estate broker, who was formerly referred to as a real estate agent, is not mandatory.

-The real estate broker can act on his own account or for a real estate agency.
-The practice of real-estate brokers is governed by the Real-Estate Brokerage Act.
-The agency designated as “Organisme d'autoréglementation du courtage immobilier du Québec (OACIQ) ”, (the Québec real estate brokerage self-regulating organisation), ensures the protection of the public and is responsible for the administration and the enforcement of the Real-Estate Brokerage Act.
+A real estate broker can either act on his own account or work for a real real estate agency, but his activities are governed by the Real Estate Brokerage Act.
+The “Organisme d'autoréglementation du courtage immobilier du Québec” (OACIQ), whose mission is to ensure the protection of the public, is responsible for administering and enforcing this law.

-And finally, the real-estate broker will prepare the declaration of the owner-vendor, who will, in turn, send to the purchaser the relevant documents such as the certificate of location and the deed of sale of its property.
+The real estate broker will also prepare for the owner the form Declarations by the seller of the immovable – Divide co-ownership, who must, for his part, send to the buyer the relevant documents, for example the certificate of location and the deed of sale of his property.

 The remuneration of the real-estate broker

 The Real Estate Brokerage Act does not deal with the amount that the broker can claim as compensation for a transaction.
 This varies from real estate agency to real estate agency and even from broker to broker because it is an agreement that you must negotiate together.

 The compensation to be paid is generally attributable to the seller.
 This includes, with some exceptions, the costs inherent in its services: negotiations, advertising, communication, and multiple trips.
 This compensation is freely negotiated between the two parties.
 It can be paid in several forms:

 Regardless of the form of compensation chosen, it is taxable.
 If your broker acts for an agency, the compensation will be paid to the agency once the services have been rendered.

 During the entire process, the real estate broker must ensure the conditions of practice that will lead to a secure transaction.
 Otherwise, consumers have certain protections, including the Indemnity Fund (FICI) and the Professional Liability Insurance Fund (FARCIQ).